Carola Häggkvist: 2005–present: Return to Eurovision

 Having performed as part of the interval act at Melodifestivalen 2005, Häggkvist confirmed that she would return to the competition in 2006.
 She performed "Evighet" ("Eternity"), written by Bobby Ljunggren, Henrik Wikström and Thomas G:son, which she described as a "true winning song".
-The song qualified from the semi-final in Gothenburg on 11 March 2006, and was widely tipped to win the festival outright as the final at the Stockholm Globe Arena approached.
+The song qualified from the fourth semi-final in Gothenburg on 11 March 2006, and was widely tipped to win the festival outright as the final at the Stockholm Globe Arena approached.
 Despite finishing second with the regional juries to Andreas Johnson, "Evighet" won the competition with 232 points.
 Prior to the contest, Carola visited 12 countries where she promoted her song.
 "Invincible" received a large amount of air play on the radios in these countries.
 The song qualified from the semi-final of the Eurovision Song Contest in Athens, in English as "Invincible".
 Häggkvist in the end finished fifth out of twenty-four with 170 points.
-This placing also made her the second-most successful artist in the history of Eurovision, counting by total points earned in her performances, with her three songs scoring a total of 442 points, behind only Dima Bilan, the 2006 runner-up and 2008 winner.
+This placing also made her the third-most successful artist in the history of Eurovision, counting by total points earned in her performances, with her three songs scoring a total of 442 points, behind only Dima Bilan, the 2006 runner-up and 2008 winner; and Loreen, winner of 2012 and 2023.

 Following Melodifestivalen, Häggkvist released a pop album, Från nu till evighet ("From Now to Eternity").
 Lennart Wrigholm reviewed the album for Musiklandet; he criticised the amount of new material on the album: "Has this old lady really got such a workload that she cannot put more than ten new tracks on her album?" and wrote that the inclusion of the English version of "Evighet" as a bonus track was "an insult to the potential buyer".
 On the other hand, Expressen's Anders Nunstedt wrote that on "Jag ger allt" ("I Give It All") "the title does not lie" and that "Vem kan älska mig" ("Who Can Love Me") features a "brilliant refrain".
 The album topped the Swedish sales chart, and sold approximately 100,000 copies by the end of the year.
 Stanna eller gå, a Latin-inspired pop song, became a radio hit during the summer.
 Following the album's release, Häggkvist toured Sweden and received outstanding reviews.
 During the autumn, Häggkvist had problems with her voice but nonetheless sang "Because We Believe", a song written by Andrea Bocelli, with the Italian tenor.